 It’s important to speak with an experienced personal injury lawyer before accepting an insurance offer or signing a waiver.
 Taking these actions will usually prevent you from recovering additional compensation at a later date.

-Working with a personal injury attorney can have a significant impact on your final settlement.
+Working with a personal injury can have a significant impact on your final settlement.
 An Insurance Research Council study found that individuals who work with a lawyer receive a 3.5 times larger settlement on average than people who resolve their personal injury claims without legal representation.